KEY POINTS

 • The school has 15 days to request a hearing with the department or they will have to stop operations on August 6.

-Provo Canyon School’s license for its Springville campus was revoked on Monday by the Utah Department of Health and Human Services.
+Provo Canyon School’s license for its Springville campus was revoked Monday by the Utah Department of Health and Human Services.

-This comes after Paris Hilton, a celebrity entrepreneur and longtime anti-abuse advocate, spoke at a press conference in Provo last month about her experience at Provo Canyon School when she was a teen as well as recent allegations against the school.
+It comes after Paris Hilton, a celebrity entrepreneur and longtime anti-abuse advocate, spoke at a press conference in Provo last month about her experience at Provo Canyon School when she was a teen as well as recent allegations against the school.

-Two lawsuits were announced at the event, alleging delayed medical care and neglect toward two students on separate occasions.
+Two lawsuits were announced at that event, alleging delayed medical care and neglect toward two students on separate occasions.
 The incident involving one student, identified as “B.H.” in court documents, was specified as having occurred at the Provo campus.
 The other case, involving a student named “AC” in court documents, did not specify which campus he attended.

 A press release from Utah’s Health and Human Services said, “Provo Canyon School holds a separate license for the Provo campus,” which currently has conditions placed on it.
 Only the Springville campus license has been revoked.